arunpatilgithub/container-buildpacks-demo/README.md

 }
 ```

+Now you can build an image using below command from the root of the project(for gradle based project).

+`./gradlew bootBuildImage
+`
 You can verify that the build generations steps includes jar layers from the output of the above command.

 The generated docker image can be viewed using `docker image ls`